Relatively dominated representations from eigenvalue gaps and limit maps: Abstract

 Relatively dominated representations give a common generalization of geometrically finiteness in rank one on the one hand, and the Anosov condition which serves as a higher-rank analogue of convex cocompactness on the other.
 This note proves three results about these representations.

-Firstly, we remove the quadratic gaps assumption involved in the original definition.
+Firstly, we remove the technical assumption of quadratic gaps involved in the original definition.
 Secondly, we give a characterization using eigenvalue gaps, providing a relative analogue of a result of Kassel--Potrie for Anosov representations.
-Thirdly, we formulate characterizations in terms of singular value or eigenvalue gaps combined with limit maps, in the spirit of Gu\'eritaud--Guichard--Kassel--Wienhard for Anosov representations, and use them to show that inclusion representations of certain groups playing weak ping-pong and positive representations in the sense of Fock--Goncharov are relatively dominated.
+Thirdly, we formulate characterizations in terms of singular value or eigenvalue gaps combined with limit maps, in the spirit of Gu\'eritaud--Guichard--Kassel--Wienhard for Anosov representations, and use them to show that inclusion representations of certain groups playing weak ping-pong are relatively dominated.